antmicro/rowhammer-tester/docs/source/hammering.md

 Benchmarks memory access performance.
 There are two subcommands available:

-* `etherbone` - measure performance of the EtherBone bridge
+* `etherbone` - measures performance of the EtherBone bridge.
-* `bist` - measure performance of DMA DRAM access using the BIST modules
+* `bist` - measures performance of DMA DRAM access using the BIST modules.

 Example output: